suzan-sheikh/Job-Hunter-Client/README.md

-<h1 align="center">ARMY WELFARE TRUST TOURISM (AWT)</h1>
+<h1 align="center">Job Hunter</h1>

 <h3 align="justify">
-    Southeast Asia
+    Assignment_category_0003
 </h3>

 # Description
 <p align="justify">
-    Bangladesh Army Welfare Trust is a trust owned and operated by the Bangladesh Army.
-It owns a number of businesses including hotels, gas stations, and golf clubs.
-In 2021, The Economist placed the value of the trust holdings at US$700 million.
+    Welcome to [Job Hunter] - your ultimate destination for career opportunities!
+Whether you're a seasoned professional or just starting out, we've got you covered.
+Browse through thousands of job listings across various industries, from tech to healthcare, and everything in between.
+Our user-friendly interface makes job searching a breeze, while our advanced search filters help you pinpoint the perfect match for your skills and preferences.
+Join [Job Hunter] today and take the next step towards your dream career!"
 </p>

-# <a href="https://awt-tourism.web.app/" target="_blank"> Live App Demo</a>
+# <a href="https://upwork-8699b.web.app" target="_blank"> Live App Demo</a>

 # Features:
 - Theme Change Light and dark.